flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 These features are not yet available but are generally planned and might be implemented at a later time.

-- Support for local files (PFD, images) - requires local-api server (not yet merged)
+- Support for local files (PFD, images) - requires FlyByWire SimBridge (not yet merged)
-- Improvements to pushback page

 ## Known Issues